carlosapgomes/matrix-pdf-summarizer-bot/README.md

 Simply upload a PDF file to the monitored Matrix room.
 The bot will:

+### Single LLM Mode (Default)
 1. Reply with "🧠 Processing `filename.pdf`..."
 2. Download and extract text from the PDF
 3. Remove any repeating watermarks
-4. Generate a summary using AI
+4. Generate a summary using your configured LLM
+5. Reply with the analysis

+### Dual LLM Mode (When Enabled)
+1. Reply with "🧠 Processing `filename.pdf`..."
+2. Download and extract text from the PDF
+3. Remove any repeating watermarks
+4. Concurrently generate analyses using both configured LLMs
-5. Reply with "📘 **Summary of `filename.pdf`:**" followed by the summary
+5. Reply with "🤖 **Análise Primária**" followed by primary analysis
+6. Reply with "🔍 **Análise Secundária**" followed by secondary analysis

 All responses are threaded as replies to the original PDF upload message.